mattseabrook/CanvasCaliper/README.md

 Click `Use PNG Specs` when you want the image size fields to be filled from the PNG's detected pixel dimensions and PPI.

-## Main Canvas Controls

-- Left-click a grid cell to open the zoomed Grid Region inspector.
-- Left-click drag across cells to select a square grid region.
-- Right-click drag to pan the zoomed work view.
-- Use `Ctrl +` or `Ctrl -` to zoom in and out.
-- Use `Ctrl 0` or `Fit View` to return to the fitted view.
-- Use `Ctrl + mouse wheel` to zoom from anywhere in the main app window.
-- Use `Zoom +` and `Zoom -` in the Settings panel for button-driven zoom.
-- Use `Reset Offset` to return the image offset to zero.
-- Use `Clear Image` to unload the current PNG.

-The red cursor tag reports local X/Y thousandths within the current grid cell.
-For a 2-inch grid cell, for example, the tag reports values from `0` to `1999`.

 ## Grid Region Inspector